Girly-Sound

 Girly-Sound is the name under which singer-songwriter Liz Phair recorded three self-produced cassettes in 1991.
 The cassettes were later made available as bootlegs, some songs saw official releases, and the tapes were released in their entirety in 2018.
 Girly-Sound is also the name used to refer to the demos or bootlegs collectively.
 The recordings have been called "legendary" by Spin Magazine and by AllMusic "one of the most popular and sought-after alternative rock bootlegs of all time".

 Background

-Recorded on a 4-track tape recorder in her childhood bedroom at her parents' house, copies of the tapes were initially given by Phair to only two people: Chris Brokaw and Tae Won Yu.
-However, copies of the Girly-Sound tapes were passed from person to person and became somewhat of a sensation in the American tape trading/zine subculture.
-Brokaw later told Rolling Stone how he had urged Phair to record something and a few months later received one 14-song tape, getting the second 14-song tape a month after that.
-In 1992, Phair signed a deal with Matador Records on the strength of a tape she had sent in consisting of 6 Girly-Sound songs.
+Recorded on a 4-track cassette recorder in her childhood bedroom at her parents' house, copies of the tapes were initially given by Phair to only two people in 1991: friends and fellow musicians Chris Brokaw and Tae Won Yu.
+However, copies of the Girly-Sound tapes were passed from person to person and became something of a sensation in the American tape trading/zine subculture.
+Brokaw later told Rolling Stone how he had urged Phair to record something and a few months later received a tape of 14 songs, with a second 14-song tape following a month later.
+In 1992, Phair signed a deal with Matador Records on the strength of a demo tape she had sent them of six Girly-Sound songs.